Abra-Sena/react-around-auth/README.md

 Around the U.S. project on React, featuring authorization and registration.

-This repository will contain your own front-end project on React with added authorization and registration features.
+This repository contains my own front-end project on React with added authorization and registration features.
-Start working with your previously built front end code from Sprint 11.
+I worked with previously built front end code from Sprint 11.

-All authorization, registration and token requests must go through to the server running on [https://register.nomoreparties.co](https://register.nomoreparties.co/).
+All authorization, registration and token requests go through to the server running on [https://register.nomoreparties.co](https://register.nomoreparties.co/).

-Good luck!
+Once user login, it's token it saved and they will not require to login again the next time their visit the website from a machine they used previously.

+An InfoToolTip popup informs user on successfull or wrong request during registration or authentication.
+All other functionnalities such as add new card, like or dislike a card, delete owned cards, edit profile and avatar are working perfectly.